The Exit 8: Gameplay

 The Exit 8 is a first-person three-dimensional (3D) walking simulator type game with elements of puzzle and psychological horror.
 Inspired by the concept of liminal spaces such as the Backrooms, the game is set in a passageway of the Japanese metro.
 At the start of the game, the rules are displayed on a sign on the wall next to the player, with the player starting at Exit 0.
 Every time the player exits the passageway, the passageway seems to repeat seemingly forever with even a passer-by appearing to be caught in the loop.
 The core gameplay of The Exit 8 is similar to games like spot the difference, where the player must look out for and identify anomalies in the room's layout.
 If there are no anomalies, the player should proceed down the corridor; whereas if there is an anomaly, the player should turn around and walk the way they came in order to progress to the next exit.
 The player needs to be correct eight times in a row to reach the final exit, Exit 8, to leave the station.
 Should the player be incorrect with the assessment of a given room layout, their progress will reset back to Exit 0.

-Anomalies in the game can range from subtle differences such as different messages on signs, repeating poster designs, proportion differences with the passer-by or power outages.
-Certain anomalies can actually reset the player's progress should they not turn back quick enough such as a flood of red water or a man camouflaged as the wall tiles that will chase after the player if they get too close.
+Anomalies in the game can range from subtle differences such as different messages on signs, repeating poster designs, proportion differences with the passer-by, to more evident anomalies like power outages.
+Certain anomalies can actually reset the player's progress should they not turn back quick enough, such as a flood of red water, or a man camouflaged as the wall tiles that will chase after the player if they get too close.
 Some anomalies are exclusive to different versions of the game such as the VR version.
 Upon the release of the Nintendo Switch 2 version, a new anomaly was added to pay homage to the film adaptation; the anomaly was also added to the PC and Nintendo Switch versions the same day via an update.